cloudmesh-community/book/chapters/container/singularity/singularity.md

 ## Background

-What is Singularity?\*
+What is Singularity?

-*\"Singularity enables users to have full control of their environment.
+> "Singularity enables users to have full control of their
-Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
-This means that you don't have to ask your cluster admin to install anything for you - you can put it in a Singularity container and run.\"*
+> environment.
+Singularity containers can be used to package entire
+> scientific workflows, software and libraries, and even data.
+This
+> means that you don't have to ask your cluster admin to install
+> anything for you - you can put it in a Singularity container and
+> run."

-[**from the Singularity web site at <http://singularity.lbl.gov/>]**
+**[from the Singularity web site at <http://singularity.lbl.gov/>]**

 There are numerous good tutorials on how to install and run Singularity on Linux, OS X, or Windows so we won't go into much detail on that